Gloriavale Christian Community: Independent inquiry of allegations of sexual abuse at Gloriavale

+Investigation into Gloriavale Christian School

 On 11 August 2021, the New Zealand Police, Oranga Tamariki and the Teaching Council confirmed that they were investigating allegations of physical and sexual abuse of students at Gloriavale's school, which has 204 students ranging from Year 1 to Year 11.
 Several staff had also been stood down for unspecified reasons.
 Police claimed that at least 60 people in Gloriavale had been involved in "harmful sexual behaviour".

 On 26 May 2022, the New Zealand Teachers' Disciplinary Tribunal suspended the teaching license of former Gloriavale Christian School principal Faithful Pilgrim for three years.
 Pilgrim had endorsed the teaching license of a teacher named Just Standfast, who had sexually abused a child on two occasions in 2012 and 2016.
 The Tribunal had investigated Pilgrim after receiving a complaint from the Gloriavale Leaders' Trust that he had endangered children by covering up the teacher's offending.
-Standfast had pleaded guilty to a charge of sexual contact with a child in 2019.
+Standfast pleaded guilty to a charge of sexual contact with a child in 2019.

 In mid September 2022, Gloriavale Christian School principal Rachel Stedfast claimed that a small group of people had made a coordinated campaign to close down the school by filing complaints against most of its teachers.
 As a result of the complaints, the affected teachers had been suspended from their teaching duties while the complaints were being investigated.
 Stedfast stated that none of the suspended teachers had been accused of physical sexual abuse.